Card Collection

 You can load additional fonts from Google Fonts by providing a fonts array in the theme definition.
 Currently, we only support custom fonts via Google Fonts.

-Responsive Styling
+Responsive styling

-You can define media queries inside of the themes styles object, however, this may lead to unexpected behaviour as the media queries will be matched against the iframe document, not the parent document.
+You can define media queries inside of the themes styles object, however, this may lead to unexpected behaviour as the media queries are matched against the iframe document, not the parent document.
 To get around this, we provide a media utility which allows you to define styles based on media queries that match the parent document.